jpype-project/jpype/doc/userguide.rst

   will be raised.
 If the items to be transferred are in fact a buffer then a faster buffer transfer assignment will be used.
-When buffer transfers are used individual elements are not checked for range, but instead cast just like numpy.
-Thus if we have the elements we wish to assign to the array in a numpy array named ``a`` we can transfer all of them using ``jarray[:] = a``.
+When buffer transfers are used individual elements are not checked for range, but instead cast just like NumPy.
+Thus if we have the elements we wish to assign to the array in a NumPy array named ``a`` we can transfer all of them using ``jarray[:] = a``.

 Buffer transfer